Egyptian language: Old Egyptian

 Extensive texts appear from about 2600 BC.
+An early example is the Diary of Merer.
 The Pyramid Texts are the largest body of literature written in this phase of the language.
 One of its distinguishing characteristics is the tripling of ideograms, phonograms, and determinatives to indicate the plural.
 Overall, it does not differ significantly from Middle Egyptian, the classical stage of the language, though it is based on a different dialect.